neondatabase/website/content/docs/introduction/branching.md

 <a href="/docs/guides/branching-github-actions" description="Automate branching with Neon's GitHub Actions for branching" icon="split-branch">Branching with GitHub Actions</a>

-<a href="/docs/guides/branching-neon-api" description="Connect your Vercel project and create a branch for each preview deployment" icon="split-branch">The Neon Vercel Integration</a>
+<a href="/docs/guides/branching-neon-api" description="Connect your Vercel project and create a branch for each preview deployment" icon="split-branch">The Neon Postgres Previews Integration</a>

 </DetailIconCards>